jansater/TypeLess/README.md

 **Example usage:**
 ```
+string email = "some text";
 email.If("Email")
   .IsNull()
-      .IsNotValidEmail().ThenThrow();
+  .IsNotValidEmail()
+  .IsLongerThan(5).ThenThrow();
 ```

-- *Example exception debug: Email must be a valid email address at SomeMethod, line number 27 in file Asserts.cs*
+- *Example exception debug: Email must be a valid email address and must be shorter than 6 characters at SomeMethod, line number 27 in file Asserts.cs*
-- *Example exception not debug: Email must be a valid email address*
+- *Example exception not debug: Email must be a valid email address and must be shorter than 6 characters*

 or if the parameter name is not important in the exception output
 ```